PabloSgreccia/DOM-tools/Readme.md

     - responsive_tester --> opens a new windows with the parameters in the form
     - device detector --> detects the devise and browser from where the user is connected.
 Then shows a message thats only shown in chrome, edge and firefox
     - connection_detector --> listener who listens if you lost your connection and give and advise if this happens
+    - scroll observer --> hovers the menu section that the user is looking on the screen